go-openapi/jsonpointer/README.md

 also known as [RFC6901](https://www.rfc-editor.org/rfc/rfc6901)

-### Note
+## Licensing

+This library ships under the [SPDX-License-Identifier: Apache-2.0](./LICENSE).

+See the license [NOTICE](./NOTICE), which recalls the licensing terms of all the pieces of software on top of which it has been built.

+## Limitations

 The 4.Evaluation part of the previous reference, starting with 'If the currently referenced value is a JSON array, the reference token MUST contain either...' is not implemented.

 That is because our implementation of the JSON pointer only supports explicit references to array elements: the provision in the spec to resolve non-existent members as "the last element in the array", using the special trailing character "-".